ash-j-f/starchat/README.md

 * MVC framework based on ideas by:
 	* https://github.com/panique and https://github.com/JaoNoctus and their simple MVC framework "MINI3" https://github.com/panique/mini3
 	* An excellent MVC tutorial by https://codecourse.com/ at https://www.youtube.com/watch?v=OsCTzGASImQ&list=PLfdtiltiRHWGXVHXX09fxXDi-DqInchFD

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the file "LICENSE" for more details.